BUL - Update

 journals in Ebsco’s system.

-library of the late Professor Edward de Moor of the University of
+of the late Professor Edward de Moor of the University of Nijmegen,

-Nijmegen, Netherlands.
-His widow chose our library as the site for
+Netherlands.
+His widow chose our library as the site for this

 treat primarily of Arabic literature and other topics of Arab